hopv/nola/README.md

-# Nola: Clearing the Later Modality from Higher-Order Ghost State
+# Nola: Modular Liveness Verification by Later-Free Ghost State

-Nola is a framework for _higher-order ghost state_ with the _later modality_
+Nola is a framework that enables _modular liveness verification_ by _higher-order ghost state_ with the _later modality cleared_.
-_cleared_.
 It is fully mechanized in [Coq](https://coq.inria.fr/) with the [Iris](https://iris-project.org/) separation logic framework.